CNeiheisel/easybuild_local/README.md

 (URL is from https://github.com/easybuilders/easybuild-easyconfigs/blob/develop/easybuild/easyconfigs/r/R/R-4.4.1-gfbf-2023b.eb)
 Replace the URL with the appropriate R GitHub file if needed.

-Change the directory to the easyconfigs folder and move the R download:
+Move the R download to the easyconfigs folder:

 ```
-cd easyconfigs
 mv R-4.4.1-gfbf-2023b.eb easyconfigs
 ```